 Downing Street Chief of Staff Runners & Riders

-With the departure of Dominic Cummings from Downing Street before Christmas, and Lee Cain’s Director of Communication’s role going to Downing Street spokesman James Slack, all eyes are pointing at who will step into Dom’s shoes as de facto Chief of Staff at Number 10.
+With the departure of Dominic Cummings from Downing Street today, and Lee Cain’s Director of Communication’s role going to Downing Street spokesman James Slack, all eyes are pointing at who will step into Dom’s shoes as de facto Chief of Staff at Number 10.
 A tricky gig, which would both have to ensure smooth running of Number 10 and warm frosty relations with the parliamentary party.
 Skill set also required: top flight administrator; diplomatic with people; able to work long, regular hours; exist to serve the PM, not advance their own agenda.
 Guido brings you some potential runners and riders names that are being bandied about with varying degrees of (im)plausibility…

+- A name from the school of thought that believes the post should go to an MP to help soothe backbench relations.
+Carrie was his SpAd.
+Would please party though it would make things awkward at Number 11.
+Chris Hope reckons Saj wants the job.
+Against is that Saj is keen on seeing his children and would also have to quit those lucrative outside interests he has just signed up to…

 - Lord Frost

-- Dom’s departure is timed to fit the conclusion of EU exit negotiations.
-Although non-stop Frosty will want to get some rest before a huge new challenge…
+- Dom’s departure was timed to fit the conclusion of EU exit negotiations.
+Surely non-stop Frosty will want to get some rest before a huge new challenge…

 - Cleo Watson, Henry Cook, or Katie Lam